carlosm2/posts-jekyll/2025-07-22-pirogue-in-rock64_EN.md

 The official documentation mentions Raspberry Pis as a supported option for installation.
 However, I only have a few Raspberry Pi 3B+ boards, which come with just 1 GB of RAM—insufficient to run Suricata effectively.
 For that reason, I decided to install it on a Single Board Computer (SBC), the PINE Rock64 (https://pine64.org/devices/rock64/).
 Before installing Suricata, I first needed to set up Debian 12, which is my favorite operating system.

-De esta dirección web se pueden descargar las diferentes versiones de Armbian que se pueden instalar en esa PINE Rock64:
+From this web address you can download the different versions of Armbian that can be installed on that PINE Rock64:
-[https://armbian.tnahosting.net/archive/rock64/archive/](https://armbian.tnahosting.net/archive/rock64/archive/) En mi caso elijo instalar la versión basada en Debian Bookworm (12) porque en la Documentación de PTS Project esta documentado que se puede instalar en sistemas Debian 12:
+[https://armbian.tnahosting.net/archive/rock64/archive/](https://armbian.tnahosting.net/archive/rock64/archive/) In my case I choose to install the version based on Debian Bookworm (12) because in the PTS Project Documentation it is documented that it can be installed on Debian 12 systems:
 [https://pts-project.org/docs/recipes/turn-a-regular-pc-into-a-pirogue/](https://pts-project.org/docs/recipes/turn-a-regular-pc-into-a-pirogue/)

 Once Armbian 12 is installed it will look like this: